gpizzorno/latin-nlp-utilities/docs/source/user_guide/conversion.md

-# Brat Conversion
+# Conversion

-This guide covers converting between Brat standoff annotation format and CoNLL-U format.
+This guide covers converting between brat standoff annotation format and CoNLL-U format.

-## Overview

 Brat is a web-based annotation tool that uses standoff format (separate `.ann` and `.txt` files).
 CoNLL-U is a tabular format for representing linguistic annotations, especially dependency trees.